bobby-pancakes/basic-portfolio/README.md

 # basic-portfolio
 This repository contains a small HTML and CSS website.
 There are no dependencies and there's nothing particularly fancy going on.
 Just a connection to Netflify, the website host.

+## Who is Bobby Pancakes?
+A rogue halfling character in the excellent [Dragon Friends](https://thedragonfriends.com/about/) D&D podcast.
+Played by Simon Greiner.

+### Image credit
+Simon Greiner drew the art of Bobby Pancakes used on this site.
+You can see more at [https://thedragonfriends.fandom.com/wiki/Bobby_Pancakes](https://thedragonfriends.fandom.com/wiki/Bobby_Pancakes).

 ## Live website
 Check out the [live website](https://wtd-basic-portfolio.netlify.app/) to see what this website looks like.